blazerye/DrugAssist/README.md

 ```

 ## 🤗 Dataset
-We release the sample dataset on Hugging Face at [blazerye/MolOpt-Instructions](https://huggingface.co/datasets/blazerye/MolOpt-Instructions), and you can use it for training, the full dataset is on going.
+We release the dataset on Hugging Face at [blazerye/MolOpt-Instructions](https://huggingface.co/datasets/blazerye/MolOpt-Instructions), and you can use it for training.

 ## 🚆 Train
 You can use LoRA to finetune `Llama2-7B-Chat` model on the `MolOpt-Instructions` dataset, the running command is as follows: